An effective and affordable exoskeleton that reduces the risk of work-related back injuries

 Numerous uses of backX at various sites

 Workers in jobs with a high risk of back injury share common experiences; they all perform repetitive movements and endure prolonged periods of time in a bent posture.
 Statistics show that in the majority of back injury cases, workers were not lifting loads when injured.
 These injuries actually occurred when workers were bending down or reaching, causing the weight of their upper body to create large torques in the lower back region.
-As seen in the following photographs, backX augments the wearer by reducing the forces and torques on the wearer’s lower back region (L5/S1 disc) while s/he is stooping, bending and/or reaching in numerous industrial applications internationally.
+As seen in the following photographs, backX augments the wearer by reducing the forces and torques on the wearer’s lower back region (L5/S1 disc) while they stoop, bend and/or are reaching in numerous industrial applications.